circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Adding a Job

 <div class="alert alert-info" role="alert">
 <strong>Tip:</strong> The <code>config.yml</code> file is flexible and powerful.
-In this guide, we'll cover essential elements to get you up and running.<br /><a class="alert-link" href="/docs/2.0/configuration-reference/">Full reference documentation for <code>config.yml</code> is available here</a>.
+In this guide, we'll only be covering pieces essential to getting started.<br /><a class="alert-link" href="/docs/2.0/configuration-reference/">Full reference documentation for <code>config.yml</code> is available here</a>.
 </div>

 `config.yml` is comprised of several **jobs**.
 In turn, a job is comprised of several **steps**, which are commands that execute in the first specified container -- the 'primary container'.

-**There is no 'inference' on CircleCI 2.0.** On CircleCI 1.0, if we didn't detect a configuration file, we 'inferred' things about your project and tried to build it.
+**There is no 'inference' in CircleCI 2.0.** On CircleCI 1.0, if we didn't detect a configuration file, we 'inferred' things about your project and tried to build it.
 This was great for getting projects up and running quickly, but as things got more complex, it added 'magic' that was hard to debug.

-Here's a minimal example for our demo project.
-We'll explain the steps below:
+Here's a minimal example for our demo project:

 ```YAML
 version: 2